 A solution to the frequency problem is to perform due diligence when vetting payroll providers.
 If you need a payroll system that allows you to pay employees at different frequencies, discuss this at the beginning of your search.

-Find out if the payroll solutions you’re considering will enable you to create different departments or pay groups and apply different frequencies as needed.
-This type of payroll system flexibility will ensure a more efficient process for employee pay.
+Find out if the payroll solutions you’re considering allow you to create different departments or pay groups and apply different frequencies as needed.
+This type of payroll system flexibility ensures a more efficient and user-friendly process for managing employee pay.

 Challenge #3: Complex Payroll Processing